finos/common-domain-model/documentation/source/contribution.rst

   - Contributed model version is not stale and does not conflict with any recent changes
   - Changes are in accordance with the CDM governance guidelines

 .. note:: It is not yet possible to verify that mapping, validation and qualification expectations have been maintained by looking at the output of the GitHub Pull Request and CDM build only.
-Please refer to the `downstream dependencies <#downstream-dependencies>`_ section for more details.
+Please refer to the :ref:`downstream-dependencies` section for more details.

 - CDM build process completed with no errors or test failures
 - Review additional samples provided (if use-case is not covered by existing samples)